Our Program: Empowerment

 Our Kenyan staff, with the assistance of sponsors, donors, and teachers, provides complete support to each student through the following program areas:

-Our program is grounded in the belief that children’s lives are changed when they receive an education.
+Our program is grounded in the belief that children’s lives are changed when they receive an education and get a job.
 We don’t operate a school, instead, we identify local schools that deliver high academic outcomes and enroll the students we support in those schools.
 We started out supporting primary-school-age (elementary) students.
 As the sponsored students grew, the program evolved.
-When the first cohort of primary students was ready to enter secondary school (known as high school in the US), the board of directors concluded the mission could only be fully realized if students continued their education beyond primary school.
+When the first cohort of primary students was ready to enter secondary school (more commonly known as high school in the U.S.), the board of directors concluded the mission could only be fully realized if students continued their education beyond primary school.

-Now all students attend single-gender secondary boarding schools, which is the norm in Kenya and provides the additional benefit of removing students from the challenges of living in the slums during adolescence.
-When the first students finished high school in 2012, we launched a post-secondary program, along with a commitment to help students who complete their post-secondary education and secure jobs.
+All high school students attend single-gender secondary boarding schools, which is the norm in Kenya.
+Boarding school provides the additional benefit of removing students from the challenges of living in the slums during adolescence.
+When the first students finished high school in 2012, we launched a post-secondary program, along with a commitment to help students complete their post-secondary education and secure a job.

 Program Acceptance Criteria